-Plan ahead and make a list.
+Make a list.
 A grocery list will help you plan better and keep you on track.
 A list can also save you money.
 The list can help you avoid buying things you don't need.
 Be sure to check what you have at home first.

-- At home.
 Make your list from menus for the week.
 Focus your menu on items such as fruits and vegetables, lean meats and poultry, fresh fish, whole grains, low-fat dairy products, and vegetable oils.
-If you have healthy foods on hand, you'll be less likely to reach for unhealthy ones. - At the store.
+If you have healthy foods on hand, you'll be less likely to reach for unhealthy ones.

+- At the store.
 Start your shopping trip with the produce section.
 Stick to your list.
 Be aware of special sales or displays, the food may be less expensive but low in nutrition. - Do not ban sweets and snacks.
 This may lead your child to overeat outside the home.
-Aim for moderation by having a sweet treat 1-2 times each week instead of every day.
-Try not to talk about bad foods as any food can fit into a healthy diet.
-Don't be afraid to let your child choose a treat at the store or pick ingredients to make at home. - Include the whole family.
+Strive for moderation.
+Try not to talk about bad foods.
+Don't be afraid to let your child choose a treat at the store or pick ingredients to make at home - Include the whole family.
 Shopping for food can be a learning experience for your child.
 Talk about the different foods you see, and ask your child to pick out a new fruit or vegetable to try.
-With older children, you can cook and read food labels together. - Try new foods.
+With older children, you can read food labels together.

+Try new foods.
 If you see something at the store that looks interesting, try it.
 It might be a new type of fresh fish, an exotic fruit or vegetable, or a new whole grain cereal.